 A packed lunch for days on location and a flask for hot drinks (If you wish, a picnic hamper with refreshments will also be provided)

-Booking is open from Feburary 2017 on the University of Oxford's online store.
+Booking is only via the University of Oxford's online store.

-Ruskin courses are only available to adults over the age of 16 years.
+Ruskin courses are available to adults over the age of 16 years.

 There are three payment rates available :